Data import guide

 After importing

-After importing a new dataset, BoostKPI will begin an automatic backfill of your data.
-When the backfill is complete, you will receive an email notification.
-While the data is importing, you can finish setting up your dataset on the dataset schema page.
-To navigate there, select your dataset on the BoostKPI dashboard and select the “Schemas” tab along the top row.
+After importing a new dataset, you can finish setting up your dataset on the dataset schema page.
+To navigate there, select your dataset on the BoostKPI dashboard and select the Schemas tab along the top row.

 Add derived KPIs